chris24csuf/CPSC449/Readme.md

 This was tested on Tuffix environment
 # Installation for foreman, Gunicorn3 and Caddy1

-1. install Gunicorn3
+1. Install Gunicorn3
 $ sudo apt install --yes gunicorn3

-2. install foreman
+2. Install foreman
 sudo apt install ruby-foreman

-3.installing Caddy1
+3. Installing Caddy1
 $ curl https://getcaddy.com | bash -s personal
 # Running the Procfile
 Before make sure that both the Procfile and Caddyfile are in the same directory as the project folder